 Recently, the Financial Services Commission of Ontario contracted an independent research company to collect statistics on motor vehicle accident claims.
 Here is a highlight of some of the findings and comparisons to their last study:

-- 91% of the claimants had some type of legal representation (a 37% increase since last reported). - 83% of claimants ultimately commenced legal action (an increase of 60% since the last report)
+- 91% of the claimants had some type of legal representation (37% increase since last reported). - 83% of claimants ultimately commenced legal action (60% increase since last reported).